jonra1993/fastapi-alembic-sqlmodel-async/README.md

 - [ ] Add Enum sample column
 - [ ] Add jsonb field on table sample
 - [ ] Add AuthN and AuthZ using Keycloak
+- [ ] Add instructions for production deployment using github actions and dockerhub (CI/CD)
 - [ ] Convert repo into template using cookiecutter
 - [ ] Add Celery sample for tasks